dogusAkaydin/donation-analytics/README.md

 <b id="f2">2.</b>
- As per the challenge rules, there is no distiction made here as to what recipient the donor donates to '--' a subsequent donation to *any* recipent qualifies as a repeat donation.
+ As per the challenge rules, there is no distiction made here as to what recipient the donor donates -- a subsequent donation to *any* recipent qualifies as a repeat donation.
  [↩](#a2)

 [Back to Table of contents](README.md#table-of-contents)